nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 ![screenshot24](../assets/images/wonderland/screenshot24.png)

 Looks like we have a password.
 I tried using this password to log into root, but it didn't work.
-I later found out that this is the password to hatter's account - **WhyIsARavenLikeAWritingDesk?**
+I later found out that this is the password to hatter's account:

+> WhyIsARavenLikeAWritingDesk?

 ---